The Credit Union Difference

 Credit Unions Benefit Iowans

 As financial cooperatives, credit unions return excess earnings to members in the form of better rates and fewer fees.
-Iowa credit unions save members more than
+Iowa credit unions saved members approximately

 of total mortgage applications from low/moderate income borrowers are APPROVED